shirograhm/riot-items-tfm2/workshop_desc.md

 Adds items inspired from Riot Games (LoL, TFT) to Teamfight Manager 2.
-Reskins the 6 current item lines and also adds 16 additional items to the game.
+Reskins the 30 existing items and also adds 37 additional items to the game.

 [h1] Important [/h1]